-Placing sales order items on back order
+Moving sales order items to a new back order

-Brightpearl supports multiple shipments per sales order so the split to back order process is used when a you need to send an invoice to the customer for only some of the items, for example those items which have been shipped.
+Brightpearl supports multiple shipments per sales order, so the split to back order process is normally only used when a you need to send an invoice to the customer for only some of the items, typically those which have been shipped.

-Creating a back order will generate another order ID number and transfer all unallocated items off the original and onto the new order.
+Splitting items to a back order will generate another order ID number and transfer all unallocated items off the original and onto the new order.
 The two orders will be cross-referenced in the order notes and comments.

 How to split items to back order